tsamoura/tsamoura.github.io/_news/announcement_8.md

 related_posts: false
 ---

-We extended the submission deadline of the <a href="https://karmaresearch.github.io/NILS2025/"> 1st Workshop on New Ideas for Large-Scale Neurosymbolic Learning Systems (LS-NSL)</a> to the <strong>June 6, 2025</strong> of :sparkles:
+We extended the submission deadline of the <a href="https://karmaresearch.github.io/NILS2025/"> 1st Workshop on New Ideas for Large-Scale Neurosymbolic Learning Systems (LS-NSL)</a> to <strong>June 6, 2025</strong> :sparkles: